-[A man's plural wives] are given unto him to multiply and replenish the earth... that they may bear the souls of men; for herein is the work of my Father continued, that he may be glorified.
+[A man's plural wives] are given unto him to multiply and replenish the earth... that they may bear the souls of men; for

 It was clear to them that plural marriages were to be consummated.
 Now that Brigham Young was in charge, he authorized men to consummate marriages with plural wives.
 Nine months after September 1844, just as the trial was being convened in Carthage to try the accused assassins of Joseph Smith, many plural wives in Nauvoo were pregnant or caring for newborn babies.
 It is no wonder that the leaders of Nauvoo wanted nothing to do with a trial that could prove dangerous to Joseph's surviving followers.